Ruslan-Bagautdinov/fastapi_with_telethon/README.md

 ## Features

 - **User Authentication**: Users can authenticate with their Telegram account using a QR code.
-The application handles the login process and securely stores the necessary session data.
+The application handles the login process and stores in memory the necessary session data.
-- **Message Retrieval**: The application fetches new text messages from the Telegram API and stores them in a database, categorized by chats.
+- **Message Retrieval**: The application fetches new text messages from the Telegram API and stores them in memory, categorized by chats.
-- **Message Sending**: Users can send text messages to other Telegram users through the web interface or API.
+- **Message Sending**: Users can send text and media messages to other Telegram users through the web interface.
-- **Wildberries Parsing**: The application provides an API endpoint that triggers a parsing process for Wildberries with the query "любой товар" and city "Москва".
+- **Wildberries Parsing**: The application provides an API endpoint that triggers a parsing process for Wildberries.ru with the query "любой товар" and city "Москва".
 The application sends the top 10 product names along with their links to the user.

 ## Installation